 Because our industry is characterized by competing intellectual property, we may be sued for violating the intellectual property rights of others.
 Determining whether a product infringes a patent involves complex legal and factual issues, and the outcome of patent litigation actions is often uncertain.
-We have not conducted any significant search of patents issued to third parties, and no assurance can be given that third party patents covering our product under development, parts of our product under development, technology or methods do not exist, have not been filed, or could not be filed or issued.
+We have not conducted any significant search of patents issued to third parties, and no assurance can be given that third party patents containing claims covering our product under development, parts of our product under development, technology or methods do not exist, have not been filed, or could not be filed or issued.
 Because of the number of patents issued and patent applications filed in our technical areas or fields, our competitors or other third parties may assert that our products and the methods we plan to employ in the use of our products are covered by United States or foreign patents held by them.
 In addition, because patent applications can take many years to issue and because publication schedules for pending applications vary by jurisdiction, there may be applications now pending of which we are unaware, and which may result in issued patents that our product under development or other future products would infringe.
-Also, because the claims of published patent applications can change between publication and patent grant, there may be published patent applications that we infringe.
+Also, because the claims of published patent applications can change between publication and patent grant, there may be published patent applications that may ultimately issue with claims that we infringe.
 There could also be existing patents that one or more of our future products or parts may infringe and of which we are unaware.
 As the number of competitors in our market increases, and as the number of patents issued in this area grows, the possibility of patent infringement claims against us increases.
 Some of our competitors may be able to sustain the costs of complex patent litigation more effectively than we can because they have substantially greater resources.
-In addition, any uncertainties resulting from the initiation and continuation of any litigation could have a material adverse effect on our ability to raise the finds neces
+In addition, any uncertainties resulting from the initiation and continuation of any litigation could have a materia

 In the event that we become subject to a patent infringement or other intellectual property lawsuit and if the relevant patents or other intellectual property were upheld as valid and enforceable and we were found to infringe or violate the terms of a license to which we are a party, we could be prevented from selling any infringing products of ours unless we could obtain a license or were able to redesign the product to avoid infringement.
 If we were unable to obtain a license or successfully redesign, we might be prevented from selling our product under development or other future products.
-If there is an allegation or determination that we have infringed the intellectual property rights of a competitive prices or at all, and our business could be harmed.
+If there is an allegation or determination that we have infringed the intellectual property rights of a competitor or other person, we may be required to pay damages, or a settlement or ongoing royalties.
+In these circumstances, we may be unable to sell our products at competitive prices or at all, and our business could be harmed.